Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: -Self-Similarity and an Outline of the Proof

-We will find that $\widetilde{\alpha}$ and $\widetilde{\beta}$ are both vanishing as $v\to 0$ and have size$~\epsilon$. \item The renormalization procedure for $\widetilde{\alpha}$ and $\widetilde{\beta}$ produces inhomogeneous terms in the Bianchi equations which are large in $L^{\infty}$.
-However, when carrying out the energy estimates, these inhomogeneous are always integrated in $v$ and these integrals will be sufficiently small. \item The Ricci coefficient $\omega$ will satisfy, in general, $\Omega\omega \sim \epsilon^2 v^{-1}$.
-This strong singularity as $v\to 0$ potentially destroys any estimate in which $\omega$ appears.
-However, we will always multiply through with an appropriate power of the lapse $\Omega$ so as to remove $\omega$ from the equations.
+We will find that $\widetilde{\alpha}_{AB}$ and $\widetilde{\beta}_A$ are both vanishing as $v\to 0$ and have size$~\epsilon$. \item The renormalization procedure for $\widetilde{\alpha}_{AB}$ and $\widetilde{\beta}_A$ produces inhomogeneous terms in the Bianchi equations which are large in $L^{\infty}$.
+However, when carrying out the energy estimates, these inhomogeneous terms are always integrated in $v$ and these integrals will be sufficiently small. \item The Ricci coefficient $\omega$ will satisfy, in general, $\Omega\omega \sim \epsilon^2 v^{-1}$.
+Because $v^{-1}$ is not integrable, we cannot treat such terms perturbatively.
+Thus, we will always multiply through with an appropriate power of the lapse $\Omega$ so as to remove $\omega$ from the equations.
 This elimination of $\omega$ in fact removes the need to have any estimates for $\omega$ in our bootstrap norm.
 The correct power of the lapse turns out be completely determined by signature considerations; that is, you simply multiply any Ricci coefficient or curvature component of signature $s$ by $\Omega^s$. \item As opposed to the situation studied in~\cite{scaleinvariant}, the Ricci coefficients are, in general, non-vanishing as $v\to 0$.
 This will force us to work with renormalizations of the Ricci coefficients which are analogous to the renormalizations of the curvature components. \end{enumerate}